SpiredMoth/PKSM-Scripts-toolbox/README.md

 pip install --upgrade PySimpleGUI
 ```

-A note about PySimpleGUI's compatibility with Python versions (from [its own documentation](https://pysimplegui.readthedocs.io/en/latest/#hardware-and-os-support)):
+A note about PySimpleGUI's compatibility with Python versions (from [its own documentation](https://pysimplegui.readthedocs.io/en/latest/#hardware-and-os-support)), which may or may not be out-of-date by now:

 > Warning - tkinter + Python 3.7.3 and later, including 3.8 has problems
 >